readthedocs/readthedocs.org/docs/user/commercial/subscriptions.rst

 We provide both monthly and annual subscriptions for all plans.
 Annual plans are given a 2 month discount compared to monthly billing.
-We support credit card billing for our Basic, Advanced and Pro plans.
+We support credit card billing for all plans.
 Pro and Enterprise plans can use invoice-based and PO billing for annual subscriptions.

 .. tip::